alexanian/socratic-form-microscopy/_posts/2017-07-16-book-review-utilitarianism-for-and-against-part-2.md

 [33 minute read]
 </p>

-<a href="/2017/06/25/book-review-utilitarianism-for-and-against-part-1/">Three weeks ago, I reviewed the first half of <em>Utilitarianism for and against</em></a>.
+<a href="{{ site.baseurl }}/2017/06/25/book-review-utilitarianism-for-and-against-part-1/">Three weeks ago, I reviewed the first half of <em>Utilitarianism for and against</em></a>.
 This week I'll be reviewing the second half, the <em>against</em> side.
 I should note that I'm a utilitarian and therefore likely to be biased against the arguments presented here.
 If my criticism is rather thicker than last week, it is not because the author of the second essay is any worse than the first.

 The author is one Sir Bernard Williams.
 According to his <a href="https://en.wikipedia.org/wiki/Bernard_Williams">Wikipedia</a>, he was a particularly humanistic philosopher in the old Greek mode.
 He was skeptical of attempts to build an analytical foundation for moral philosophy and of his own prowess in arguments.
 It seems that he had something pithy or cutting to say about everything, which made him notably cautious of pithy or clever answers.
 He's also described as a proto-feminist, although you wouldn't know it from his writing.